-Pfizer, Moderna vaccines 90 percent effective in preventing coronavirus infections in U.S. study of essential workers, CDC says
+Pfizer, Moderna vaccines are 90% effective after two doses in study of real-life conditions, CDC confirms

 The study is ongoing and researchers will share more details on the infections in people who were partly or fully vaccinated, known as “breakthrough infections.”
 Researchers are also studying whether people who became infected despite vaccination may have less severe or briefer illnesses and whether they shed a lower amount of virus for less time.

-Infectious-disease and vaccine experts said the latest data prove encouraging.
+Infectious-disease and vaccine experts said the latest data proves encouraging.

 “It’s not surprising, but it’s incredibly reassuring,” said Paul A. Offit, a vaccine expert at Children’s Hospital of Philadelphia who helps review vaccine safety and efficacy as an outside adviser to the Food and Drug Administration and was not involved in the CDC study.
 “It’s yet another reason to get vaccinated.”

-The drug companies’ clinical trials of their coronavirus vaccines in 2020 were conducted when the United States was not experiencing the biggest surges in covid-19 cases, said Monica Gandhi, an infectious-diseases expert at the University of California at San Francisco.
+The drug companies’ clinical trials of their coronavirus vaccines in 2020 were conducted when the United States was not experiencing the biggest surges in coronavirus cases, said Monica Gandhi, an infectious-diseases expert at the University of California at San Francisco.

 “What we really want to do is test these vaccines in the real world, to see how well they work,” said Gandhi, who was not involved in the CDC study.
 That study took place during “one of the most scary, most horrible surges” in the United States, she said, describing it as an important stress test for the vaccines.
 The results, she said, show how “it’s really incredible news for how safe you can feel after vaccination.”